jordan-bott/seediy/journals/2024/january.md

 - Displaying the name of the foreign key in the dropdown rather than the id

 **AH-HA!💡**
-I don't have to use "event" to change things, and I can pass in a parameter instead!
+I don't have to use "event" to update states from forms, and I can pass in a parameter instead!

 **🎉 Celebrations 🎉**